ice458/Intel_RDFP_Library_Example_for_RPi_Pico2/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+- Project code in this repository is under the BSD 3-Clause License.
+See [LICENSE](LICENSE).
+- Third-party licenses are documented in [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).
+- A verbatim copy of Intel's EULA distributed with IntelRDFPMathLib v2.2 is included at `licenses/vendor-intel-dfp-eula.txt` for convenience.
+Note: the original `IntelRDFPMathLib20U2/eula.txt` is ignored by `.gitignore` and is therefore not committed.

 ### Third-Party Components

-- **Intel Decimal Floating-Point Math Library**: Copyright (c) 2007-2011, Intel Corp.
-Licensed under BSD 3-Clause License.
+- Intel Decimal Floating-Point Math Library: BSD 3-Clause (see `licenses/vendor-intel-dfp-eula.txt`).
-- **Modified headers** (`bid_conf.h`, `bid_functions.h`): Based on Intel Decimal Floating-Point Math Library headers with modifications for Pico compatibility.
+- Modified headers (`bid_conf.h`, `bid_functions.h`): Derived from Intel's headers with Pico compatibility tweaks, retaining the original license header.

 ## Dependencies